Body Shape Styling

 • • Wide belts create more definition

-• • Dark belts are most slimming
+• • Dark belts are most streamlining

 • • Contrast color belts make statement